sagold/json-schema-library/README.md

 ### validate input schema

-The JSON Schema passed to `compileSchema` is validated automatically.
+All JSON Schema passed to `compileSchema` are validated automatically.
 To retrieve any schema errors you can access the property `schemaErrors` of the main node:

 ```ts
 const root = compileSchema(mySchema);
 const { schemaErrors } = root; // JsonError[]
 ```

-In cases you want `compileSchema` throw an error for an invalid schema-input use the option `throwOnInvalidSchema:true`
+Use the option `throwOnInvalidSchema:true` of `compileSchema` to throw an Error for a input schema containing errors:

 ```ts
 const root = compileSchema({ properties: 123 }, { throwOnInvalidSchema: true });